 Mexico - In 2011, he authored a report for the UN Special Rapporteur on the Independence of Judges and Lawyers on attacks on lawyers and compliance with judgments of the Inter-American Court of Human Rights.
 As a result he was invited to Geneva to present his findings at a meeting with the UN Special Rapporteur during the XVI session of the UN Human Rights Council.

 Consulted by Ministry of Justice on reform of ECtHR during UK's Chairmanship of the Committee of Ministers of the Council of Europe and attended the high level Brighton Conference 2012.

-In November 2016, he was mentioned in the international and domestic press in relation to a Communiqué which he submitted to the International Criminal Court as a legal challenge to Australia’s asylum policies.
+In November 2016, Courtenay was mentioned in the international and domestic press in relation to a Communiqué which he submitted to the International Criminal Court as a legal challenge to Australia's asylum policies.
 See coverage in the Sydney Morning Herald and The Brief.

 He has been additional counsel on two US Supreme Court Amicus Curiae Briefs in relation to life without parole sentences for juvenile offenders (January 2012) (see page 2) and the length of time on death row amounting to cruel and unusual punishment (September 2011) (see page 43).

 He represented one of the joint applicants in the Inter-American Court of Human Rights (IACtHR) case challenging Trinidad's use of the mandatory death penalty.
 Hilaire, Constantine and Benjamin et al. v.
 Trinidad and Tobago, Merits, Reparations and Costs.
 Judgment of June 21, 2002.
 Series C No. 94

 He also spent a sabbatical working in South Carolina, USA, on death penalty and freedom of speech/ assembly cases, as reported in the Foreign Office's Annual Human Rights Report (see pages 163 and 177).